Bomberman1359/Bloid/JOURNAL.md

 ### Hardware
 Building the hardware was the greatest strugle.
-The main issue was the ball mates, which took many different 3D printing attempts to pull of, since the PLA was so weak and the parts kept on breaking.
+The main issue was printing the ball mates, which took many different 3D printing attempts to pull of, since the PLA was  weak and the parts kept on breaking.
+After many adjustments, we created one that was stable enough.

 For the camera mount, we ended up cutting up cardboard and created pillars, where the camera would be able to mount.

 ![1000004385](https://github.com/user-attachments/assets/936b9ce3-18e1-4d8f-a9bb-28c9909ffaee)